 Active Labor: A Medical Label That Doesn’t Work for Us

-These stories and examples show the following problems:
+These observations show the following problems:

 Medically, active labor is an important obstetrical benchmark for detecting slow labors that require attention and arrested labors that require action.
 Using partograms based on the Zhang labor curves where 6 cms is the threshold for active labor, obstetrical care providers can better identify truly problem labors.

-“6 is the new 4” changed the definition of active labor for medical care givers, who use that definition is a very specific way to guide medical decisions.
+“6 is the new 4” changed the definition of active labor for medical care givers, who use that definition as a very specific way to guide medical decisions.
 "6 is the new 4" DOES NOT WORK FOR US!
 Physiologic labor did not change when the medical redefinition of active labor did.

 First, here is how ACOG defines the medical onset, phases and stages of labor:

-Here is how we might define and name the physiological phases of the first stage of labor to distinguish them and prevent confusion from medically active labor: Early labor, Established labor and Accelerating labor.
+Here is how we might define and name the physiological phases of the first stage of labor to distinguish them and prevent confusion from medically active labor: Early labor, Established labor and Accelerating labor/Active labor.

 The doula uses the physiologic perspective to provide support in each unique phase so that the client feels their comfort, concern and care, whether remotely or in person.

 From these graphics, it’s clear the appropriate time for doulas to join clients for in-person support most often occurs during the early and established labor phases.
-In the average labor, 70% of the labor will be over by the time the acclerating labor phase has begun, as has the opportunity to support many medical decisions, initiate advocacy and bolster clients’ confidence.
-Delaying or minimizing the need for in-person support until the accelerating, or medically “active labor” phase can be devistating for clients.
+In the average labor, 70% of the labor will be over by the time the acclerating (active) labor phase has begun, as has the opportunity to support many medical decisions, initiate advocacy and bolster clients’ confidence.
+Delaying or minimizing the need for in-person support until the accelerating, or medical “active labor” phase can be devistating for clients.

 I urge doulas to carefully examine the language they use with clients to convey when and how we provide support.
 Let’s please consider abandoning the term active labor, leaving it for our medical care givers.
 Instead, let’s consider using terms and language that reflect the actual physical, emotional and psychological experiences of our clients.